EricZinda/Perplexity/backlog.md

             1. queue up what would happen if it succeeded
             2. actually do it later
         - "a file is large" returns all of them so they will all get deleted
-            - theory: when a solution group succeeds we are done because that group fulfils the query doesn't seem to work with "which"
+            - when a solution group succeeds we are done because that group fulfils the query. doesn't work with "which"
-                - Theory: which files are large: "files" should return the solution that is "the maximum set" first? i.e. all rstrs that are in the body
-                    Quantifiers are choosing combinations of solutions that make them true because downstream children might need a particular group
-                    They should always start with the maximum set?
-                - Theory: Which should look through all answers and pick the maximal one?
-                - Theory: Run the determiner *after* the quantifier?
-                - Theory: Quantifier needs to be able to say "stop". "a" should say stop after one works.  "udef" should stop after 1 solution
-                - Theory: commands should stop after the first solution group.
-                - Theory: There is an implicit "uber quantifier" on the front of all phrases that tells you how many of the solutions to return?
+            - Answer: There is an implicit "uber quantifier" on the front of all phrases that tells you how many of the solutions to return
-                    All should just return 1, except for which?
+                All should just return 1, except for which

     - Figure out a way to make "in" be efficient for "which files are in folders"?
         - If we don't know what predications require (must have) and support (can have), they have to do all alternatives in case downstream predications need those alternatives